noelmace/angular-transition-sugar/README.md

 angular-transition-sugar
 ============================

-Simple extensions to AngularJS to assist in the transition to Angular 2.
+Simple AngularJS extensions to facilitate transition to Angular.

 The goal of this project is to provide a [KISS](https://en.wikipedia.org/wiki/KISS_principle) and ready for production alternative to ng-forward.